Mary Tyler Moore: Later projects

 In the 1985–86 season, Moore returned to CBS in a sitcom titled Mary, which suffered from poor reviews, sagging ratings, and strife within the production crew.
 Moore said she asked network to pull the show because she was unhappy with the direction and production.
 Moore also starred in the short-lived Annie McGuire in 1988.
 In 1995, after another lengthy break from TV series work, Moore was cast as tough, unsympathetic newspaper owner Louise "the Dragon" Felcott on the CBS drama New York News, the third series in which her character was involved in the news media.
 Moore was disappointed with the writing of her character and was negotiating with producers to get out of her contract for the series when it was canceled.

 In the mid-1990s, Moore appeared as herself on two episodes of Ellen.
-She guest-starred on Ellen DeGeneres's, The Ellen Show, in 2001.
-In 2004, Moore reunited with her Dick Van Dyke Show cast mates for a reunion special, The Dick Van Dyke Show Revisited.
+She guest-starred on Ellen DeGeneres's The Ellen Show, in 2001.
+In 2004, Moore reunited with her Dick Van Dyke Show castmates for a reunion special, The Dick Van Dyke Show Revisited.

 In 2006, Moore guest-starred as Christine St. George, the high-strung host of a fictional TV show, in three episodes of the Fox sitcom That '70s Show.
 Moore's scenes were shot on the same sound stage where The Mary Tyler Moore Show was filmed in the 1970s.
 She made a guest appearance on the season two premiere of Hot in Cleveland, which starred her former co-star Betty White.
 It marked the first time that White and Moore had worked together since The Mary Tyler Moore Show ended in 1977.
-In the fall of 2013, Moore reprised her role on Hot in Cleveland in a season four episode that reunited Moore and White, with former MTM cast members Cloris Leachman, Valerie Harper and Georgia Engel.
+In the fall of 2013, Moore reprised her role on Hot in Cleveland in a season four episode that reunited Moore and White with former Mary Tyler Moore Show cast members Cloris Leachman, Valerie Harper and Georgia Engel.
 The reunion coincided with Harper's public announcement that she had been diagnosed with terminal brain cancer and was given only a few months to live.